jadiego/react-slack-clone/servers/README.md

 ```
 make
 ```
-This will create the binary needed by the container to run the apiserver
+This will create the binaries needed by the container to run the apiserver

 Then, A **docker-compose.yml** file has been provided in order to start the backend, including and all required DBs (mongo and redis), with a single command.
-To do so, the required environment variables has to be set at **.env** at the root directory.
+To do so, the required **environment variables has to be set at .env** at the root directory.
 See **.env.example** for an example.
 Once that is set, we could run it all using the command in bash:
 ```
 docker-compose up
 ```
-> You might have to change the environment and volume for the **goapi** service.
+> You might have to change the environment and volume for the **gogateway** service.
 For volumes, the left side of the : is the **source path** for the self-signed certificates we created, while the right side of the : is the **target path** within the container.
 The target path and and path set by the environment variable has to match